cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 2. Networking

 Let's add our network configuration to `modules/networking.nix`.
-As our Macmini does only have one NIC.
-This setup relies on VLANs to split the network in the intended parts.
-As mentioned above, our switch needs to be configured with three VLANs, 144, 222, and 333, configuring ports as shown at the diagram above.
+As mentioned before, our Mac Mini only has one NIC, this setup relies on VLANs to split the network into the intended parts.VLANs, 144, 222, and 333.

 `/etc/nixos/modules/networking.nix`